natexlee/peggo/README.md

 ### Setup

-First we must register the validator's Ethereum key.
-This key will be used to sign claims going from Ethereum to Umee and to sign any transactions sent to Ethereum (batches or validator set updates).
+To get started we must register the validator's Ethereum key.
+This key will be used to sign claims going from Ethereum to Umee, in addition to signing any transactions sent to Ethereum (batches or validator set updates).

 ```shell